As an Amazon Associate, I earn from qualifying purchases.

 Is it possible to make a cold and creamy blended iced coffee at home just like your favorite coffee shop?
 You bet, and I’ll show you how!

-Most frozen coffee drinks you’ll buy at the shops are made super smooth because of excessive amounts of creamer, syrups, sugar, and powdered mixes that aren’t usually nutritious.
-My version uses a scoop of collagen to make a smooth and creamy frappe.
+Most frozen coffee drinks you’ll buy at the shops are super smooth because of excessive amounts of syrups, sugar, and expensive powdered mixes.

 Pro Tips/Recipe Notes

-- If your blender is underpowered, let the cubes sit for 10 minutes with the milk and cold brew.
+- If your blender is underpowered, let the cubes sit at room temperature for 10 minutes with the milk and cold brew.
 This will soften them up a little bit to make for easier blending, while still giving the drink an icy base.

 - Once you’ve strained your cold brew, get another batch started and make more ice cubes.
 I transfer my concentrate to a half-gallon canning jar and keep that in the fridge.